bizurkur/drifter/README.md

 The `--verbose` option increases the verbosity of the command.
 Multiple instances of this option are supported.
 Each instance will increase the verbosity by 1, e.g. `-vvv` will increase the verbosity by 3.

+## `status` Command

+The `status` command gets the status and some basic metadata for a machine.
+This includes printing its name, provider, and other information that may vary by provider.

+### Arguments

+#### `name`

+The `name` argument specifies the name of the machine to get the status for.

+### Options

+#### `--quiet`, `-q`

+The `--quiet` option decreases the verbosity of the command.
+Multiple instances of this option are supported.
+Each instance will decrease the verbosity by 1, e.g. `-qqq` will decrease the verbosity by 3.

+#### `--verbose`, `-v`

+The `--verbose` option increases the verbosity of the command.
+Multiple instances of this option are supported.
+Each instance will increase the verbosity by 1, e.g. `-vvv` will increase the verbosity by 3.

 ## `up` Command

 The `up` command brings machines up and gets them running.
 This may involve creating the machine if it doesn't exist or may simply require starting it if it is in a stopped state.
 This is typically the first command you will need to run.